JIRA Bug Tracking: Defect Life Cycle in JIRA

 Jira Download and Installation was explained in detail in our previous tutorial.
 Test teams are always apprehensive about picking up JIRAs for Defect Management.

-The doubt is warranted.
-It stems from the fact that, though JIRA bug tracking tool is applicable to IT businesses it is a generic ticketing system.
+Doubts are warranted.
+This stems from the fact that though JIRA bug tracking tool is applicable to IT businesses, it is a generic ticketing system.

 Even for IT projects, JIRA’s popularity with the Development teams makes testers and QA teams uncomfortable.
-Despite the comfort or discomfort, the test teams have no choice but to use JIRA bug tracking tool in most companies.
+Despite the comfort and discomfort, the test teams have no choice but to use the JIRA bug tracking tool in most companies.
 Our Complete guide to JIRA training will give you an excellent knowledge of the tool.

-Why?
-Simple logic- Companies do not want to invest in multiple tools.
-It just makes good business sense to maximize your tool utilization and not go crazy with purchasing too many licenses.
+Simple logic – Companies do not want to invest in multiple tools.
+It just makes good business sense to maximize your tool utilization and not go crazy about purchasing too many licenses.

 What You Will Learn:

-- The Best Features of JIRA Bug Tracking Tool
+- Best Features of JIRA Bug Tracking Tool

 - #1) JIRA treats all work inside it as an Issue

-- #2) Defect reporting needs the following information recorded for every issue:
+- #2) Defect reporting needs the following information to be recorded for every issue: